 If you’re preparing for your test, head to Veygo’s Instagram or TikTok for regular hints and tips on how to pass to pass your test – look out for posts from our driving test expert, Leon, an ex-test examiner, who’s sharing hints and tips to help you prepare for your test.

-Get a quote today for flexible pay-as-you-go or rolling monthly subscription learner insurance.
+Get a quote today for flexible temporary car insurance or rolling monthly subscription learner insurance.

 The post Top reasons learners fail their driving tests appeared first on Veygo.